Characters: Iron Man Films

 - Hoist by His Own Petard: What Killian tries to invoke by having President Ellis die in the suit of armor that the President commissioned for Rhodes while set on fire by oil.

-- Our Presidents Are Different: He is President Personable, who later becomes President Target by Killian.
+- Our Presidents Are Different: He's President Personable, who later becomes President Target by Killian.
 Likely would have become President Action given he was wearing the Iron Patriot armor, but never got a chance to use it.

-- Shout Out: His name is likely one to Warren Ellis, who wrote the Extremis arc that the film takes inspiration from.
+- His name is likely one to Warren Ellis, who wrote the Extremis arc that the film takes inspiration from.

 Vice President Rodriguez